What is a WiFi Router?

 When comparing routers, you'll see that some models have antennas protruding from the case, while others do not.
 Routers with internal antennas look more elegant on a bookcase or table, but those with external antennas can give you stronger signals.
 If you have multiple antennas, you can adjust them to better deliver coverage to each floor of your home, from the basement to the upstairs bedrooms.Network Management Apps:

-Some routers come equipped with mobile app compatibility, allowing you to remotely check in on your network settings.
-From your smartphone or tablet, you can prioritize Wi-Fi between devices, monitor your speeds, restrict sensitive content from the kids, or access home security cameras while you're at work.
+Some routers come equipped with mobile app compatibility, allowing you to remotely check in on your home Wifi network settings.
+From your smartphone or tablet, you can prioritize WiFi between devices, monitor your speeds, restrict sensitive content from the kids, or access home security cameras while you're at work.

 QoS (or Media Prioritization):

-Quality of Service is a feature found in advanced routers that gives you the ability to prioritize certain kinds of traffic.
+Quality of Service or QoS is a feature found in advanced routers that gives you the ability to prioritize certain kinds of WiFi traffic.
+With so many connected devices in your home like smart plugs, mobile smart phones and notebook computers, your WiFi signal can get stretched thin.
+By utilizing the QoS feature in your router, you can ensure the router will allocate the appropriate bandwidth to your favorite devices.
 For example, you can set the QoS option in the router's admin panel to give priority to online games or video streaming.
 This means that if someone downloads a file while you're playing an online game, your game won’t lag because it’s been assigned first priority.

 When it comes to transferring large amounts of data, the need for speed often surpasses even Ethernet’s capabilities.
 Transferring a terabyte of backup files from an external drive, for example, can take more than two and a half hours at 1000 Mbps.
+This is where eSATA external drives come in handy. eSATA stands for External Serial Advanced Technology Attachment, which allows an eSATA external hard drive to transfer data much faster than Ethernet or WiFi.
 Routers that support eSATA hard drives give you the option to connect your external storage device directly to the router, making backups accessible to everyone in your home at speeds up to 6 Gbps—much faster than using USB 2.0 or Firewire.

-To ensure your devices are getting the most out of those Wi-Fi signals, place your router in a central, elevated position, like a desktop or a shelf.
+To ensure your devices are getting the most out of those WiFi signals, place your router in a central, elevated position, like a desktop or a shelf.
 Avoid thick concrete walls, metal objects, and HVAC equipment wherever possible, and keep the space clutter-free—large objects and other electronics inhibit the router's range.
-If you have a large home where devices stray far from the router, consider adding a range extender to amplify your signal.
+If you have a large home with a lot of square feet where devices stray far from the router, consider adding a WiFi extender to amplify your signal across a long range.